 5.2.1 Summarize the principles and purposes of government as stated in the Preamble to the United States Constitution.

 5.2.10 Use a variety of information resources to identify and evaluate contemporary issues that involve civic responsibility, individual rights and the common good.

 3 Students describe the influence of the Earth/sun relationship on climate and use global grid systems; identify regions; describe physical and cultural characteristics; and locate states, capitals and major physical features of the United States.
 They also explain the changing interaction of people with their environment in regions of the United States and show how the United States is related geographically to the rest of the world.

 The World in Spatial Terms

-5.3.10 Using historical maps and other geographic representations/texts (written, maps, graphs, timelines, etc.) locate and explain the conflict over the use of land by Native American Indians and the European colonists.
+5.3.10 Using historical maps and other geographic representations/texts (written, maps, graphs, timelines, data, audio, and video) locate and explain the conflict over the use of land by Native American and the European colonists.

 4 Students describe the productive resources and market relationships that influence the way people produce goods and services and earn a living in the United States in different historical periods.
 Students consider the importance of economic decision making and how people make economic choices that influence their future.